 Sergeant Major Laney Bradford stood on a ledge cut into the cliff side, watching over the battlefield through binoculars.
 The valley spread out before her, dust swirling around troops and sending plumes into the air.
 Hazy heat shimmers obstructed her field of vision.
 At least from this lofty position the smells of battle didn’t assault her nostrils—the too old latrines and lingering blood from the night before.
 The cordite from discharged weapons drifting on the breezy updraft provided a harsh enough reminder of the carnage.

 Things weren’t going well.
-She snorted.
+She almost snorted.
 That was a laughable understatement.
 The Alliance army, her army, had called for a temporary cease-fire and the enemy, in an odd show of largess, had granted a small reprieve.
 Laney clenched her jaw and resisted the urge to stomp her feet in frustration.
 Acting like a petulant child had never been her style and it wouldn’t get her far anyway.

 The Alliance had managed to hold back the invaders from the mainland for a year, sacrificing outlying territories here and there, but it was a wasted effort.
 The Delroi were winning.
 They knew it.
 The Alliance knew it.
 Hell, everyone knew it.